UW-APL-EIS/tupelo/UserGuide.md

 $ ./storeinfo

 Tupelo has some smart compression logic to minimise the amount of disk space required to hold the submitted disk.
 That's why the sizes of unmanaged and managed disks are likely different.
 The putdata program decides to use a 'flat disk' if the unmanaged size is < 1GB, or a 'stream optimized disk' otherwise.
-A flat disk form of managed disk is simply the original unmanaged disk with a small (512 byte) header on the front.
+The flat disk form of managed disk is simply the original unmanaged disk with a small (512 byte) header on the front.
 So a flat disk is actually bigger than its unmanaged counterpart!
 A stream-optimized disk is much smarter!
 We can force